If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 When I say that this smoker is the best pellet smoker, I mean it.
 Not only does the Smokepro LUX basically get a 5/5 for everything from the initial set up to its features list and construction quality, it’s very very reasonably priced.
 I don’t use the word perfect very often but the Smokepro LUX is worth using that magic word for.

-The SmokePro Lux strikes the perfect balance between value and quality.
-It does have a large cooking capacity with over 900 square inches, perfect to use when cooking for a group of up to 20.
+I think the SmokePro Lux strikes the perfect balance between value and quality.
+It does have a large cooking capacity with over 900 square inches, it worked well when I was cooking for a group of 20 people.

-Usually with the bigger units you are a little let down by the additional features and the overall craftsmanship, however the Lux seals perfectly and is great at smoke production and holding a consistent cooking temperature throughout cooks.
+Usually with the bigger units I am a little let down by the additional features and the overall craftsmanship, however the Lux seals perfectly and is great at smoke production and holding a consistent cooking temperature throughout cooks.

 If you are looking for a unit to cook for a crowd you shouldn’t look past the LUX, I tested this unit for a graduation party.
 I had no issues keeping up with my starving guests.
 I comfortably fed around 20 hungry adults & kids!
 I just wish that I had the sear box.